lyhistory/lyhistory.github.io/docs/vuepress/docs/software/interview_questions.md

 追问：
 "Yes, absolutely.
 If A actually needs an instance of B to function, the best way is constructor injection.
 Spring will naturally instantiate B before A because it needs B as a constructor argument.
 This is better than @DependsOnbecause it's type-safe, refactoring-friendly, and expresses the real intent — 'A cannot exist without B'."

-"That said, @DependsOnstill has its place — for example, when A doesn't directly reference B but relies on some side effect of B's initialization, like global registry setup or controlling shutdown order.
+"That said, @DependsOn still has its place — for example, when A doesn't directly reference B but relies on some side effect of B's initialization, like global registry setup or controlling shutdown order.
 In those cases, @DependsOnis the right tool."

-“In one project, we initialized a custom database connection pool​ inside a @Serviceconstructor.
+##### “In one project, we initialized a custom database connection pool​ inside a @Serviceconstructor.

 Everything worked locally, but in production we saw intermittent Timeout waiting for connectionerrors.